chandanp97/Power-Bi-Project/README.md

 # Power-Bi-Project
-I created this Dashboard using Power Bi
+I Created this Dashboard using Power Bi
 This is a Power Bi end to end Project